 Safety and security declarations (EXS) are an important part of Border Force's frontier risk assessment processes.
-The timely provision of complete and accurate data will help your goods flow through the border more smoothly.
+The timely provision of complete and accurate data will help your goods flow smoothly.

 See the Movement of Goods from NI to GB: Step-by-step guide on NICTA for more information.